 Omni-Directional Antennas in Practice

 How does this look in practice?
-After installing a cell phone signal booster (also known as a signal repeater or extender) an electrical current will be supplied to the omni-directional antenna.
+After installing a cellular signal booster (also known as a signal repeater or extender) an electrical current will be supplied to the omni-directional antenna.
 The antenna's components will create an electromagnetic field around it.

 The antenna will be exposed to all types of electromagnetic waves, such as radio, TV, and cellular frequencies, but will only grab the ones that fall within the frequencies the signal booster systems support, which are cellular frequencies from AT&T, Verizon, T-Mobile, Sprint, U.S. Cellular, etc. The cellular signals are fed to the amplifier via coaxial cable for boosting.
 Oppositely, when you’re sending out information, like a text message, with the boosted signal, the information the message contains is converted into radio frequency waves.
 These waves travel through the signal booster system and are broadcasted into the air by the outdoor antenna.
 The wave travels at the speed of light in the direction of where the signal source is located.